Tips on getting more out of life with less

 Sand art, with its ephemeral nature, can teach you about the fleeting nature of validation.
 Renowned sand artist and self-esteem guru, Sandy Shiftingdunes, suggests that by creating intricate designs in the sand, only to have them washed away by the waves or blown away by the wind, you’ll come to understand that true validation comes from within and not from external sources.

-See also How to Get Rid Of Seasonal Allergies
+See also How to Get Rid Of Negative Thoughts

 Become a Time Traveling Philosopher